-The asinh() is a built-in R function that calculates the inverse hyperbolic sine of a number.
-The inverse hyperbolic sine is the value whose hyperbolic sine is the number.
+The asinh() function in R is used to calculate the inverse hyperbolic sine of a number.
+The inverse hyperbolic sine function, often denoted as arsinh or sinh^(-1), is the inverse of the hyperbolic sine function.

 Syntax